Behodler/behodler2/documentation/Whitepaper.md

 To some extent, liquidity mining plays the role of proxy market for missing liquidity market.
 Because there is no direct incentive to bridge demand for liquidity with supply on traditional AMMs, a boom in liquidity mining has taken off which is a strong indicator that most token markets are under-liquid.
 In support of the stablecoin over provision hypothesis, yield farms more often than not offer incentives for pairing their token with stablecoins in an effort to draw in the abundant liquidity found in stablecoin pools.

 ### A Caveat on Using Liquidity Mining as Evidence for the Missing Market Hypothesis
 It should be noted that the sole purpose of liquidity mining isn't simply to bridge the gap between supply and demand.
 Recall that AMMs are characterized by network externalities which means that subsidizing bootstrapping yields disproportionate returns.
-Where we see an undersupply of liquidity in the wild is when a viable, popular a project has protocol token in high demand and yet has to provide additional incentives to pool their protocol token, despite the fact that it is in high demand on AMMs suggests that a price clearing mechanism is missing.
+Where we see an undersupply of liquidity in the wild is when a viable, popular project has protocol token in high demand and yet has to provide additional incentives to pool their protocol token, despite the fact that it is in high demand on AMMs suggests that a price clearing mechanism is missing.

 ## Behodler is the missing market for liquidity
 Since Scarcity is liquidity priced at the margin, it offers liquidity providers an incentive to match market demand for liquidity.
 The increasing value of SCX with respect to token reserves reflects the positive network externality of liquidity provision.
 Markets characterized by positive externalities exhibit increasing returns to subsidization, even if those markets clear at the margin.
 For instance, private markets for education such as fee based universities clear demand and supply but this doesn't mean that the current market equilibrium is necessarily the most beneficial for society.
 The existence of private bursaries is evidence that targeted subsidization of higher education yields a disproportionate benefit to society.